ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

   must be declared in the same order as the instructions appear in the target method.

-  If the distance between each instruction declaration can be approximated, then the `maxInstructionsBefore` parameter can be used to restrict the instruction match to a maximum distance from the last instruction.
+  If the distance between each instruction declaration can be approximated, then the `maxBefore` parameter can be used to restrict the instruction match to a maximum distance from the last instruction.
 A value of 0 for the first instruction filter means the filter must be the first instruction of the target method.
 To restrict an instruction filter to only match the last instruction of a method, use the `lastInstruction()` filter wrapper.